MaastrichtU-IDS/fair-enough-metrics/README.md

 docker-compose -f docker-compose.test.yml up --force-recreate
 ```

+> You can enable more detailed logs by changing the `command:` in the `docker-compose.test.yml` file to use `pytest -s`

 ## ➕ Create a new FAIR Metrics Tests service

 You can easily use this repository to build and publish new FAIR metrics tests.